-The Company had on 17 November 2023 made offers on grant of options to certain employees pursuant to the ISOP 2017.
+The Company had made offers on grant of options to the Directors pursuant to the ISOP 2017, details of which were announced via SGXNet on 24 May 2024 and 7 June 2024.
 Key terms of the ISOP 2017 and details on the grant of options are set out in the Directors' Statement section of this Annual Report.

-All information on the remuneration, payment and benefits in respect of Directors and KMP are reported under the Directors' Statement and Note 34(b) of the Notes to the Financial Statements of this Annual Report.
+All information on the remuneration, payment and benefits in respect of Directors and KMP are reported under the Directors' Statement and Note 36(b) of the Notes to the Financial Statements of this Annual Report.